Norfolk: Local

-Norfolk is administered by Norfolk County Council which is the top tier local government authority, based at County Hall in Norwich.
+Norfolk is administered by Norfolk County Council, which is the top tier local government authority, based at County Hall in Norwich.
 For details of the authority click on the link Norfolk County Council.

 Below Norfolk County Council the county is divided into seven second tier district councils: Breckland District, Broadland District, Great Yarmouth Borough, King's Lynn and West Norfolk Borough, North Norfolk District, Norwich City and South Norfolk District.

-Below the second tier councils the majority of the county is divided into Parish and Town Councils the lowest tier of local government, (the only exceptions being parts of Norwich and King's Lynn urban areas).
+Below the second tier councils the majority of the county is divided into parish and town councils, the lowest tier of local government (the only exceptions being parts of Norwich and King's Lynn urban areas).

-As of 2018 the Conservative Party control six of the seven District Councils: Breckland District, Broadland District, King's Lynn and West Norfolk Borough, North Norfolk District, Great Yarmouth Borough and South Norfolk District while Norwich City is controlled by the Labour Party.
+Currently the Conservative Party control five of the seven district councils: Breckland District, Broadland District, King's Lynn and West Norfolk Borough, Great Yarmouth Borough and South Norfolk District while Norwich City is controlled by the Labour Party and North Norfolk District by the Liberal Democrats.

 Norfolk County Council has been under Conservative control since 2017.
 There have been two periods when the council has not been run by the Conservative Party, both when no party had overall control, these were 1993–2001 and 2013–2017.

-For the full County Council election results for 2017 and previous elections click on the link Norfolk County Council elections.
+For the full county council election results for 2017 and previous elections click on the link Norfolk County Council elections.

 National

-The county is divided into nine parliamentary constituencies:
+The county is divided into ten parliamentary constituencies, with Waveney Valley straddling the border with Suffolk:

+In the 1945 United Kingdom general election, all seats in Norfolk were won by the Labour Party and the National Liberal Party.

 In the 2010 General Election seven seats were held by the Conservatives and two by the Liberal Democrats.
 The Labour Party no longer held the urban constituencies they once held in Norwich North and Great Yarmouth, leaving them with no MP's in the whole of East Anglia; the former Labour Home Secretary Charles Clarke was a high level casualty of that election.

 In the 2015 General Election seven seats were won by the Conservative Party, with Labour winning Norwich South and the Liberal Democrats winning North Norfolk.

 In the 2017 General Election the 2015 result was repeated.

+In the 2024 General Election, Norfolk became the only county in the United Kingdom to be represented by MPs from five different parties.